Introducing a one of a kind amp: The Smint Amp!

 The Smint Amp is made from Miu Audio”s DIY Kit.
 Ivan of Miu Audio was kind enough to send me a review sample of their DIY Kit.
 I packed it off to Sandmoose, and he assembled it with his usual aplomb.
 I asked him to put it in a Smint Tin since it seemed about the right size and viola!

 The Smint Tin is the perfect container for this kit.
 The insides fit like a glove, and the required 9-volt battery fits snugly as can be seen here.

 I added a ribbon to easily pull the battery out once it needs replacing.
-Sandmoose also had an ingenious way to create a face plate for the front where the knob and input/output lies: clear white epoxy!
+Sandmoose also had an ingenious way to create a faceplate for the front where the knob and input/output lines: clear white epoxy!
 It”s now a permanent bond to the tin, but that”s fine.
-It looks really good, if I do say so myself.
+It looks really good if I do say so myself.

 The battery life is very good. on one 9-volt battery, the amp lasted me about 3 weeks.
 And I think it lasted that short because I left the amp open overnight quite a few times — Sandmoose wasn”t able to put the green LED on the front face, so I had no idea if the amp was on or off.
 The other issue is the volume knob: it”s humongous!
 The problem is that it tends to catch on your finger… and it turns really easy.
 There are times when I thought I closed the amp, but my pinky flicked the knob, and it was open all night.
 Yeesh.
 It would be great to replace the knob with a kilo knob.
 Now that would be perfect.